 Rating: 9/10 ★★★★★★★★★☆

+I must start this review by saying I love this film like no other.
+If you are a feminist or any other type of person seeking equality, you will definitely relate to this film.
+That being said, this is a lesbian film, so if you're not interested in watching girl-on-girl scenes, you might not like it.
 But I'm a Cheerleader is about Megan Bloomfield, an apparently happy heterosexual high school cheerleader.
 However, her friends and family are convinced that she is a homosexual (Because she becomes a vegetarian, of all reasons) and arrange an intervention, sending her to a residential inpatient conversion therapy camp to cure her lesbianism.
 There Megan soon realizes that she is indeed a lesbian and, despite the therapy, gradually comes to embrace her sexual orientation, while falling for one of the fellow patients.

 Just look at the house Megan has to stay in!
-Filled with the ultimate feminine stereotype of exaggeration and pinks. |
+Filled with the ultimate feminine stereotype of exaggeration and pinks.

 This whole film is based off of a story about a young woman finding her sexual identity to explore the social construction of gender roles.
 The costume and set design of the film highlighted these themes using artificial textures in intense blues and pinks.
 I think the costume designs incredibly enhanced the film and made it much more fun to watch the stereotypes of both women and men.
 Although most of these stereotypes are exaggerated, I highly praise this film, and the love story it creates is incredibly intense.
 I highly recommend this film.

 This film is filled with cheesy qualities, but all on purpose.
-One of my favorites is the vibrant "true directions" cake. |
+One of my favorites is the vibrant "true directions" cake.

 No comments: